hojjunekim/hojjunekim.github.io/_pages/about.md

 My research centers on safe autonomy, bridging perception and control through optimization-based approaches.
 I focus on robustness and reliability, with experimental validation.
 Throughout my career, I have had the opportunities to work with variety of robotic platforms.

-I was a project intern at [**ETH Zürich**](https://ethz.ch/en.html), managing distributed graph optimization.
+I was a project intern at [**ETH Zürich**](https://ethz.ch/en.html), managing distributed optimization.
 I have also developed an autonomous car and quadcopter through student clubs and participated in the international competition.
 I co-organized a non-profit organization for AI education, [AI Tech Play](https://www.youtube.com/channel/UCfmSTxHQ6Y43XtHsQ7l_H3Q), and hosted an autonomous RC car competition for students nationwide.
 {: #publications}
 <!-- <div class="post">